The Disability Housing Centre

 Robust

-• high impact wall lining, fittings and fixtures, secure windows doors and external areas
+• High impact wall lining, fittings and fixtures, secure windows doors and external areas

-• appropriate sound proofing if residents are likely to cause significant noise disturbances
+• Appropriate sound proofing if residents are likely to cause significant noise disturbances

-• laminated glass
+• Laminated glass

 • Layout with areas of egress and retreat for staff and other residents to avoid harm if required